proffalken/pystickywicket/README.rst

-PyECB
+Sticky Wicket
 =====

-A python library to access the ECB's Play Cricket API's
+A python library to access the API provided by the national cricket board in England and Wales.

-Full documentation is available by running `poetry run mkdocs serve` from the top level directory, or by visiting [Read The Docs](https://pyecb.readthedocs.io/en/latest/).
+Full documentation is available by running `poetry run mkdocs serve` from the top level directory, or by visiting [Read The Docs](https://stickywicket.readthedocs.io/en/latest/).